 - Candle Lighting Meditation

-- Sample Letter One (from Rabbi Carl Wolkin, Congregation Beth Shalom, Northbrook, IL)
+- Sample Letter Two (from Rabbi Carl Wolkin, Congregation Beth Shalom, Northbrook, IL)

-- Sample Letter Two (from Rabbi Vernon Kurtz, Beth El, Highland Park, IL)
+- Sample Letter Three (from Rabbi Vernon Kurtz, Beth El, Highland Park, IL)

 - Sample Letter Four